Knowledge graphSettings

 medium

-This chapter matters because it makes the cost of reliable delivery visible: connection setup, ordering, flow control, and congestion control are always paid for in latency, memory, and state.
+This chapter matters because it makes the cost of reliable delivery visible: connection setup, byte ordering, flow control, and congestion control are always paid for in latency, memory, and state.

 Practical value of this chapter